techidaily/site-win11-tips/source/_posts/navigating-windows-errors-how-to-fix-unopenable-packages.md

  Antivirus software packages block malicious programs and files running on users’ PCs.
 However, sometimes they can block legitimate setup files.
 So, try temporarily disabling antivirus software on your PC before attempting to open affected setup files.
 You can turn the antivirus shield back on after installing the software.

  Windows Security is the antivirus app included with Windows.
 You can disable that app’s Microsoft Defender antivirus component by turning off its**Real-time protection** option.
-Our guide on[how to disable disabling Microsoft Defender](https://www.makeuseof.com/how-to-turn-off-microsoft-defender-windows-11/) includes full instructions for how to do that.
+Our guide on [how to disable disabling Microsoft Defender](https://www.makeuseof.com/how-to-turn-off-microsoft-defender-windows-11/) includes full instructions for how to do that.

 ![The Real-time protection option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/real-time-protection-setting-1.jpg)